-Sales transactions and cost allocations between the business units systems, arm rests and head restraints. are based on the arms' length principle.
+Sales transactions and cost allocations between the business units are based on the arms' length principle.
 The results for each segment and the capital allocation elements comprise both items that are directly related to and recorded within the segment, as well as items To better align the organizational structure with the opportunities that are allocated based on reasonable allocation keys.